About Abigail Turner

 Posts by Abigail Turner:

 Carolyn Neuhaus is a research scholar at the Hastings Center, the oldest independent, nonpartisan, interdisciplinary research institute in the world.
 She earned her PhD in Philosophy from the Graduate Center.
-In this episode of Alumni Aloud, Carolyn talks about the journey through her PhD program, the opportunities that were most beneficial to her career development, and the beginnings of her career in bioethics research.

 Chris Meatto is an alumnus of the Graduate Center's MALS program.
 His concentration was digital humanities with a focus in history.
 He teaches history and global studies at Greens Farms Academy, an independent school in Connecticut.
-In this episode of Alumni Aloud, Chris sheds light on the hiring process of independent schools and explains what he enjoys most about developing curriculum, working with teenagers, and collaborating with fellow teachers.

 Rocio Raña earned her PhD in Linguistics from the Graduate Center.
 She runs Langalo, a translation business in New York City.
 She also works on different research projects, publishes, and continues to teach.
-In this episode of Alumni Aloud, Rocio shares her time management tips and some advice for continuing research outside of academia.

 Jeff Diamant is Senior Writer and Editor at Pew Research Center in Washington, D.C.
 He received his PhD in History from the Graduate Center in 2016.
-In this episode of Alumni Aloud, Jeff talks with us about the academic and journalistic environment at Pew, and the most helpful skills he learned while at the Graduate Center.

 Ben Zweig and Jonathan DeBusk are alumni of the Graduate Center's PhD Programs in Economics and Sociology, respectively.
-Both now work at IBM.
+Both now work in IBM's Chief Analytics Office.
 Ben is a managing data scientist, and Jonathan is a senior managing strategy consultant.
-In this episode of Alumni Aloud, Ben and Jonathan explain what their jobs look like on a typical work week.
-They also give practical advice to those who are considering using their data skills in a corporate environment.

 Cait Field is the Freshkills Park Manager for Science and Research Development within the NYC Department of Parks and Recreation.
 She graduated from the Psychology PhD Program at the Graduate Center with a concentration in Behavioral Neurobiology.
-In this episode of Alumni Aloud, Cait tells us about getting her job while finishing the dissertation, working with researchers in the city government, and the lessons she's learned from transferring her skills to her new career.